Last Updated on October 18, 2021 by Cynthia A. Rose

 6. Clean your spice grinder

 This electric Spice grinder requires occasional cleaning like any other grinders once you finish grinding.
 Over a long time of using it, the cranny and nook absorb some dust with oil coating on the hopper and the chambers of the grinder.
-When not eradicated, the motor gets attacked with fine particles which makes it to fail to work.
+When not eradicated, the motor gets attacked with fine particles which makes it fail to work.

 Therefore, cleaning your spice grinder is not a hectic process; however; you should use the following steps for proper cleaning.